 - Equipment costs: This includes fixed and non-fixed equipment

-- Developmental costs: Up to 20% of the total grant request can be for developmental costs associated with construction, such as the development of engineering plans, legal fees, or survey costs.
+- Developmental costs: Up to 20% of the total project budget can be for developmental costs associated with construction, such as the development of engineering plans, legal fees, or survey costs

 - Taxes, such as GST and HST, for which the recipient is eligible for a tax rebate, and all other costs eligible for rebates.

 - Contingency costs: Funds that are reserved or set aside for an emergency

 - Costs incurred before the approval of the OTF grant

 - General capital fundraising drives and/or capital campaigns

 - Where OTF funding represents a component of a larger project, applicants must demonstrate either that the OTF funded components can be completed independently or that other funding sources have been secured, before OTF releases any funds to the grantee.
 If the funds to complete the project are not secured in full within one year of the signing of the Grant Contract, the grant will be rescinded.

 Read the full list of what is not eligible for funding.

 How we assess grant applications